loaizasteven/aiagentgraph/README.md

 [2]: Madaan, A. et.al.
 "Self-Refine: Iterative Reginement with Self-Feedback."
 2023, [link](https://selfrefine.info)

 [3]: Ridnik, T. et al. "Code Generation with AlphaCodium: From Prompt Engineering to Flow Engineering" 16 Jan.
 2024, [link](https://arxiv.org/pdf/2401.08500)

+# Contributions
+This repo follows the `deeplearning.ai` course "AI Agents in LangGraph", with some modifications.